Periods are punctuation marks used to separate sentences or elements of reference lists. Use a period in the following instances.

 All time is all time.
 It does not change.
 It does not lend itself to warnings or explanations.
 It simply is.
 Take it moment by moment, and you will find that we are all, as I've said before, bugs in amber. (p.
 65)

-Refer to section 4.02 of the APA manual for more information about the use of periods.
+Refer to APA 7, Section 6.2 for more information about the use of periods.

 Periods are not necessary when using acronyms.